 Here is a glossary containing important definitions:

-The maximum amount associates and their covered dependents will pay in a calendar year.
-Includes deductibles, coinsurance, and medical and prescription co-pays.
+The maximum amount associates and their covered dependents will pay in a calendar year on medical and pharmacy expenses.
+Includes medical and pharmacy deductibles, coinsurance and co-pays.
+This does not include any premiums deducted from payslips.

 Allowable Charge